Cassoulet, Confit and Exploding SausagesJanuary 14, 2011 at 12:58 am | Posted in Daring Cooks, Dinner, Lunch, Pork, Poultry, Soups/Stews | 62 Comments

 Not the most beautiful stew, but this is what cassoulet is all about.
 It’s such a rich, chest-thumping, HE-MAN, soul stealing pot of meat and beans, that it needs to be attacked, errr served, with a big spoon, and just glopped on a plate.
 Fork or spoon only necessary for the small bits.

 Finally, the sausages.
 In the first cassoulet, I used plain pork sausages aka italian sausages minus the italian herbs and seasonings because that’s all I could kind find locally.
-The sausages were ok, albeit a little uninspiring.
-They seemed out of place among all the ‘to do’ in the cassoulet.
+The sausages were okay, albeit a little uninspiring.
+They seemed so out of place among all the ‘to do’ in the cassoulet.
 For the second cassoulet, better sausages were available.
 I picked up some duck sausage and garlic-sage sausage.
 Everything seemed to be going great until about an hour into Day Two oven time.

 POP, POP, POPPITY POP.

 I’d like to thank my pardner in confit and cassoulet, Jenni, Anthony Bourdain, for a fantastic recipe, regardless of my changes, and Lis and Audax for everything else.
 Since I’m only posting the recipe for Anthony Bourdain’s cassoulet, please go check out the other recipes for cassoulet, one being vegetarian, and one being a quick 30 minute cassoulet, by Jacques Pepin, PLUS, some awesome confits, chicken confit using olive oil in lieu of duck fat or lard, leek confit, and garlic confit – CLICK HERE.
-To see all sorts of takes on all three cassoulets and the confits, please click on the links to my fellow Daring Cook’s blogs, HERE.
+To see all sorts of takes on all three cassoulets and the confit, please click on the links to my fellow Daring Cook’s blogs, HERE.

 by Anthony Bourdain and Michael Ruhlman, (as featured on the Travel Channel’s ‘No Reservations’)